 - a safe campus and residential environment; and trained support staff.

-If you are interested in applying to be part of the KAMS 2017 graduating class, click on U.S. Application.
+If you are interested in applying to be part of the KAMS Class of 2018, click on U.S. Application.
 If you are an international student interested in applying, please click on International applications.

 Why is KAMS important for Kansas?